Nov 23, 2023

-- Estimated Income: $500-$10,000+/month, depending on the monetization channels and number of downloads.
-The production cost can start from $80 for the audio equipment, recording software, and hosting service included
+- Estimated income: $500-$10,000+/month, depending on the monetization channels and the number of downloads

-- Requirements: Communication, audio editing, and social media management skills
+- Requirements: communication, audio editing, and social media management skills

 24. Launch a YouTube Channel

-- Requirements: Communication, video editing, and social media management skills
+- Requirements: communication, video editing, and social media management skills

 25. Write Guest Posts

-- Estimated Income: From $5 to $2000/blog post, depending on length and quality
+- Estimated income: $5-$2,000/blog post, depending on the length and quality

-- Requirements: Writing, content marketing, and SEO skills
+- Requirements: writing, content marketing, and SEO skills

 26. Write Resumes and Cover Letters